Blekbala Mujik: History

 Blekbala Mujik were formed in 1986 in the rural community of Barunga (Gulin-Gulin) in central Arnhem Land.
 The founding member, Peter Miller on vocals and guitar, lives in Alice Springs, and was a member of the Northern Land Council.
 The band sings partly in English and partly in Kriol, which is a creole language based on English and Australian Aboriginal languages.
 Blekbala mujik means "blackfella music" in Kriol.

 The group signed with Central Australian Aboriginal Media Association (CAAMA) and, in 1990, they issued two albums, Nitmiluk and Midnait Mujik.
 In 1993 they issued a seven-track cassette, Come-N-Dance.
-In May 1996 they followed with their eponymous full length album, Blekbala Mujik, via CAAMA and distributed by Shock Records, which Australian musicologist, Ian McFarlane, described as "a mix of catchy Aboriginal pop, reggae, techno-tribal dance material and bright funky rock."
+In May 1996 they followed with their eponymous full-length album, Blekbala Mujik, via CAAMA and distributed by Shock Records, which Australian musicologist, Ian McFarlane, described as "a mix of catchy Aboriginal pop, reggae, techno-tribal dance material and bright funky rock."
 At the ARIA Music Awards of 1996 in September, Blekbala Mujik was nominated for Best Indigenous Release.

 Alongside Miller other members have included Dwayne Billy on percussion (clapsticks), Johnny Blanasi on lead guitar, Jason Fuller on percussion (clapsticks), Lachlan Gela Lawrence on bass guitar and vocals, Wayne Kala Kala on drums, Allen Murphy on drums (ex-Warumpi Band, Village People, Yothu Yindi), Lazarus Murray on yidaki (see didjeridoo) and Thomas Valandhu on drums.
 In June 1997 they issued "Walking Together" as a CD single.
 In February 2013 they issued a new album, We Are One, and followed with a compilation, live album, Greatest Hits Live, in September 2014.
+Five of the songs on this album were recorded live at the 1995 Barunga Festival and others during a 2012 tour of the Northern Territory.